talkable/talkable-docs/source/partials/note_sample_code.rst

 .. note::

-   To get your personal integration code, YOUR-CUREBIT-SITE-ID needs to be replaced with your Curebit Site ID.
-You can get this from your Curebit dashboard after you log in and create a site.
+   To get your personal integration code, YOUR-TALKABLE-SITE-ID needs to be replaced with your Talkable Site ID.
+You can get this from your Talkable dashboard after you log in and create a site.